 Brass Trigger Guard & Back Strap

-1861 NAVY
+1861 NAVY MILITARY

-Specifications - .36 caliber 6 shot - 7 1/2" Barrel with 7 groves and a left twist - forged steel color case hardened frame with steel back strap and brass trigger guard and a one piece Walnut grip.
+Specifications - .36 caliber 6 shot - 7 1/2" Barrel with 7 groves and a left twist - forged steel color case hardened frame with steel back strap and steel trigger guard and a one piece Walnut grip.
 Weighs 2.60 pounds and is 13" long.

 Description